AlieksieievYurii/vacuum-cleaner/power-controller/README.md

 * 1 byte -> represents id of power state.
 See Powet States Table
 * 2 byte -> represents id of charging state.
 See Charging States Table
 * 3 byte ->  represents id of charging work state(if the charging is working properly).
 See Charging Work States Table

+_The following 4 bytes represent voltages of the battery's cells.
+The value is integer where first 5 bytes are decimal part, and the next 3 bytes are integer part.
+The maximum value is 7.10._
+* 4 byte - cell A
+* 5 byte - cell B
+* 6 byte - cell C
+* 7 byte - cell D

 ## Power States
 |    ID    |   Description    |